kali-linex/linex/Documentation/process/howto.rst

   - Process continues until the kernel is considered "ready", the process should last around 6 weeks.

-It is worth mentioning what Andrew Morton wrote on the linux-kernel mailing list about kernel releases:
+It is worth mentioning what Andrew Morton wrote on the linex-kernel mailing list about kernel releases:

 	*"Nobody knows when a kernel will be released, because it's